ItzSiden/Matrika/README.md

 # Matrika
-A native Bangla programming language for beginners.
-Master coding logic in your mother tongue with intuitive syntax and native Bangla keywords.
+---
+**Matrika** (মাতৃকা) is a native Bangla programming language crafted for the next generation of Bangladeshi developers.
+By utilizing native keywords and simplified syntax, Matrika removes the English language barrier, making the world of programming accessible to everyone in their mother tongue.